zostay/RakuWAPI/README.md

   * If the application object provides a `to-app` method, the application server MUST call that method prior to needing an application routine.
 It will pass no arguments to that call.
 The object returned will be used as the application routine.
 The application MUST return a Callable to be used to handle requests to the application.

   * If the application object provides a `provide-app` method, the application server MUST call that method prior to every call to the application routine.
-It will pass a single argument: the application environment to the method.
+It will pass a single argument: the request environment (i.e., the full request environment, not the more limited application environment) to the method.
 The return value will be used as the application routine to use for only that request.
 The application MUST return a Callable to be used to handle that request to the application.

   * If the application object provides a `teardown-app` method, the application server MUST call that method as late as possible.
 It MUST be called after the very last call to the applicaiton routine, and after all calls to `setup-app`, `to-app`, and `provide-app`.
 The application server MUST call it with a single argument: the application environment.